psteinb/libmultiviewnative/README.md

 ## Disclaimer

 The library at hand is an evolving project.
 It is designed as the native implementation of http://fiji.sc/Multi-View_Deconvolution (cf. <http://arxiv.org/abs/1308.0730>).
-The ultimate goal is to implement the performance sensitive parts of the Multi-View_Deconvolution in this library.
+The ultimate goal is to implement the performance sensitive parts of the Multi-View_Deconvolution in this library which can provide significant speed-ups: <http://on-demand.gputechconf.com/gtc/2015/video/S5208.html> (recording of the talk), <https://idisk.mpi-cbg.de/~steinbac/gtc2015> (slides)